perfsonar/docs/FAQ.rst

 A: Please see http://www.perfsonar.net/deploy/security-considerations/ page on the perfSONAR website, that discusses firewall use.

-*Q: What should I enter for the Communities of interest configuration question?*
+*Q: What should I enter for the *Communities* section of my *Administrative Information* configuration?*

 A: The goal of *communities* is to associate some loosely coupled labels to the data that the perfSONAR Toolkit disk will be making available to the larger world.
 Think of this step similar to assigning labels to photos or music.
 Some examples of valid answers are: